repeatedly/yajl-d/README.md

 yajl-d is a YAJL binding for D.

-yajl-d is based on YAJL2.
-I tested with YAJL 2.0.1.
+yajl-d is based on YAJL2 and tested with YAJL 2.0.4.

 # Install